 - Monitor the project closely to make sure that project milestones are completed within the specified timeframe.
 (If the works are not finished in time, you may be required to pay extra rent.)

 Think about what your business really needs

 Separate the essentials from the nice-to-haves.
 Fit-out works may be required to ensure your new space works for your people.
-But, while a trendy office design may keep staff productive and happy in their workspace, keep in mind that what goes up must come down.
+Trendy office design is commonly associated with staff productivity and happiness.
+But keep in mind that what goes up must come down.

-The team at Tenant CS are experienced negotiators, are familiar with leasing documentation and terminology, and can make recommendations that increase your savings and reduce your risk.
-Contact us today!
+The Tenant CS team are experienced negotiators.
+We’re familiar with the problems that can arise with commercial make good provisions, leasing documentation and terminology.
+So we will make recommendations that increase your savings and reduce your risk.

 Read more about why it pays to have a tenant advisor on your side.